 Employ to Plant methodology

 We provide economic incentives and simple planting techniques to support local communities in restoring their local environment and economy.
 We keep our systems simple, so they can be easily replicated and implemented by people who don’t have many resources and must deal with treacherous roads, unreliable electricity, and spotty internet.
-Putting the local community at the center of our work inspires great commitment to reforestation and a sense of ownership to protect their forests long-term.
+Putting the local community at the center of our work inspires great commitment to reforestation in their country and a sense of ownership to protect their forests long-term.
 Our success and the communities’ success are inextricably entwined.

 Many of our leaders grew up in a culture other than their country of nationality.
 As a result, they relate well to the communities and work effectively in remote, poverty-stricken settings.
 They have built teams that are committed to success, adaptable, and intrepid.
 They are willing to catch a four-foot-long iguana, deter elephants from trampling nurseries, and handle being held at gunpoint by thugs.
 Despite political unrest, civil wars, major storms, earthquakes, warlords, bandits, thugs, poachers, and wildlife, they continue to plant.